jordan-hanson/jordan-hanson/README.md

 ## 👀 I'm currently working on:

-* Frontend Testing with Jest & RTL for Legacy Floral with HQ.
+* Frontend Testing experience with Jest and RTL.
+Currently ver 264 full coverage tests as of 6/25/21 for Legacy Floral (repo on BitBucket).

 ## ⚡ I'm currently learning: